davidcereal/stored-blog/_posts/blog_posts/2015-11-16-typography.md

 If you’re interested in seeing the time breakdown of your favorite subway station, feel free to check out the repo for this project on github.
 It includes time charts for the top 20 most used subway stations, and the code to examine all the stations for yourself.

 And what do the numbers for the top 20 most-used stations look like?
 Check it out for yourself below:

+With that, you now have some tools to avoid entering into a crowded subway station, and perhaps even get a seat on the subway!